-Obtain an EU passport in 12 to 36 months
+Obtain Maltese citizenship by naturalization and become EU citizens in 12 to 36 months

 Benefit from a great healthcare system

-Looking to obtain EU citizenship after Brexit?
+Looking to obtain citizenship in an EU country post Brexit and Malta seems like just the place to start your search?
 Global Citizen Solutions is here to assist.
-With years of experience helping clients obtain residency and citizenship solutions, our team of investor migration experts will create personalized plans to help you and your family increase your worldwide opportunities.
+With years of experience helping clients obtain residency and citizenship solutions across European countries and the world, our team of investor migration experts will create personalized plans to help you and your family increase your worldwide opportunities.
 Contact us today by filling out the form below and let’s start your journey towards acquiring European citizenship.

-Yes, you can obtain EU citizenship after Brexit by applying to one EU residency or citizenship by investment program.
+Yes, UK citizens can become and EU citizens post Brexit by applying to an EU residency or citizenship by naturalization program.

 How can I get a Maltese passport?